vortex-exoplanet/VIP/docs/source/install.rst

 VipDS9 functionality will only be available if you have DS9 and XPA installed on your system PATH.

-OpenCV (Open source Computer Vision) is used for fast image processing operations.
-Opencv and its python bindings are usually difficult to install (can't be processed from the setup.py requirements) but fortunately with just one command we'll get it ready.

-Make sure to install OpenCV before running setup.py and make sure you have a C compiler installed in your system, like g++.
-With conda (anaconda) just type:
+Opencv (Open source Computer Vision) provides fast c++ image processing operations and is used by VIP (whenever it's possible) instead of python based libraries such as ndimage or scikit-image.
+This dependency is tricky to get install/compile, but having Anaconda python distribution the process takes just a command provided that you have a C compiler installed in your system, like g++.
+We'll use conda (core component of Anaconda) in this shell/terminal command:

 .. code-block:: bash